Nina Salarno Besselman

 In 1999, she was appointed to the newly created Office of Victims Services in the Department of Justice, where she formed the structure and vision of this agency for years to come.
 Upon the birth of her daughter, she left the AG’s office for private practice.
 Here, she focuses on family law, criminal cases and parole hearings, and assumes a leadership role in numerous non-profit groups dedicated to public safety and victims’ rights.

 Nina was born and educated in San Francisco, and admitted to the State Bar in 1992.

-- She authored the Amber Alert to immediately publicize child abductions, enabling the public to help police locate missing children.
-The law has helped recover more than 200 children since its passage in 2002;
+- Co-author, California’s AMBERT ALERT program to immediately publicize child abductions, enabling the public to help police locate missing children.
+The law has helped recover more than 200 children since its passage in 2002

-- She was one of the directors of the successful 2004 campaign to defeat Prop 66, which sought to weaken the Three Strikes law;
+- Director, campaign to defeat Prop 66, which sought to weaken the Three Strikes law (2004)

 In addition to her professional efforts, Nina volunteers for several groups dedicated to assisting victims and enhancing public safety.
 She serves as:

 - Executive director for Californians United for Public Safety;